 The science of life’s early history is much like the study of the early universe.
-Abiogenesis itself, the initial emergence of life from ocean chemistry, is still shrouded in mystery.
+Abiogenesis itself, the initial emergence of life from ocean chemistry, was a singular event that may never be fully understood.
 From that point forward, though, science has a very good understanding of how life continued and developed over the last few billion years.
-Evolution is the study of how life varies over time and place.
-This section will summarize the basic principles of evolution, a subject that is routinely misunderstood or misrepresented.
+Evolution is the study of life’s variation over time and place.
+This section will summarize the basic principles of evolution, a subject that is widely misunderstood or misrepresented.

 Evolution occurs in bacteria and even some non-living things such as viruses and pre-biotic chemistry.
-I have saved the discussion of evolution until Ch.
-9 because I wanted to focus on sexual evolution.
-When eukaryotes reproduce sexually, it changes the nature of their evolution in fundamental ways.
+I have deferred this discussion to chapter 9 because, when eukaryotes reproduce sexually, it changes the nature of their evolution in fundamental ways.
 Some of the examples in this discussion will make use of commonly known modern-day animals, though of course life was much more primitive a billion years ago.

 Life requires metabolism (“eating”) and reproduction.
 In order to survive, an organism must

 metabolize to get matter and energy from its environment.
-In order for life to continue, some organisms must reproduce.
+For life to continue, some organisms must reproduce.
 Those who are most successful at eating and reproducing will

 Over millions of years, a population may diversify into several related species called a genus.
-For example, house dogs / wolves, coyotes, and jackals are several species in the genus canis.
+For example, house dogs / wolves, coyotes, and jackals are several species in the genus Canis.
 Then, one of the species may go through such a noticeable change that biologists classify it into an entirely new genus.
-Vulpes (fox) is a genus closely related to canis.
-House dogs, wolves, and coyotes had a common ancestor relatively recently, while the common ancestor of wolves and foxes lived longer ago.
+Vulpes (fox) is a genus closely related to Canis.
+House dogs, wolves, and coyotes had a common ancestor relatively recently, while the common ancestor of wolves and foxes lived earlier.
 In turn, two closely related genera are connected by a common ancestor in the same biological family.
-Canis and lupus are both in the family canidae.
-Canidae and felidae (cats) are two families in the same order of carnivores.
+Canis and Lupus are both in the family Canidae.
+Canidae and Felidae (cats) are two families in the same order of carnivores.

 Phylogenic categories continue up a hierarchy called the Linnaean system of taxa, originated by 18th century Swedish biologist Carl Linnaeus and familiar from high school: